Foreign Travel Issues

 WHO will you be talking to?

-There are individuals and entities that U.S. citizens are prohibited from engaging in financial transactions under the U.S. laws and regulations.
-Before traveling to a foreign country, a researcher should find out who these restricted parties may be in the country(ies) to which they will be traveling.
-A restricted party screening only takes seconds and can be performed by your ORPA administrator.
+U.S. citizens are prohibited from engaging in activities with individuals that have been determined to be acting contrary to the interests of the US.
+In addition, US persons are prohibited from engaging in financial transactions with certain individuals and entities.
+Before traveling to a foreign country, a researcher should screen any known contacts against these lists of restricted parties.
+A restricted party screening takes only seconds and can be performed by your ORPA administrator.

 Equipment, Technical Data, or Software – Please refer to the following FAQs: